Unified field theoretical approach to deep and recurrent neuronal networks: Introduction

-Concretely, in this paper, we present a systematic derivation of the mean-field theories for DNNs and RNNs that is based on the well-established approach of field theory for recurrent networks \cite{Sompolinsky88_259,molgedey92_3717,Crisanti18_062120}, which allows a unified treatment of the two architectures.
+Concretely, in this paper, we present a systematic derivation of the mean-field theories for DNNs and RNNs that is based on the well-established approach of field theory for recurrent networks \cite{Sompolinsky88_259,molgedey92_3717,Schuecker16b_arxiv,Crisanti18_062120}, which allows a unified treatment of the two architectures \cite{Mozeika20_168301}.
 This paves the way for extensions to finite $n,n_{\ell}$, enabled by a rich set of systematic methods available in the mathematical physics literature to compute corrections beyond the leading order \cite{ZinnJustin96,Moshe03}.
 Already to leading order, we find that the mean-field theories of DNNs and RNNs are in fact qualitatively different with regard to correlations across layers or time, respectively.
 The predictive distribution in Bayesian training is therefore in general different between the two architectures.
 Nonetheless, the structure of the mean-field equations can give rise to the same Gaussian processes kernel in the limit of infinite width for both DNNs and RNNs if the readout in the RNN is taken from a single time step.
-This finding holds for single inputs as well as input sequences.
-Furthermore, for a point-symmetric activation function, there is no observable difference between DNNs and RNNs on the mean-field level if the biases are uncorrelated in time and the input is only supplied in the first time step.
+This finding holds for single inputs, as pointed out in ref.~\cite{Mozeika20_168301}, as well as input sequences.
+Furthermore, for a point-symmetric activation function \cite{Mozeika20_168301}, there is no observable difference between DNNs and RNNs on the mean-field level if the biases are uncorrelated in time and the input is only supplied in the first time step.
+Going beyond the leading order, we compute the next-to-leading-order corrections for both DNNs and RNNs.
+These corrections reveal commonalities and differences between the architectures: In both architectures external fluctuations from the input are transmitted by the same linear response function to the readout layer or time-point.
+This response decays exponentially, with identical decay constant with depth or time, respectively.
+At the transition to chaos this decay constant diverges.
+The intrinsically generated finite-size fluctuations, however, differ with respect to their layer wise or temporal statistics, respectively.
+In particular, cross-time fluctuations drive fluctuations in RNNs overall to a higher level than in DNNs, where only equal-layer fluctuations drive fluctuations.